thomwiggers/thomwiggers.nl/content/home/about.md

 # Biography

 Thom Wiggers is a PhD Candidate at Radboud University in The Netherlands.
-He is working on the interactions of post-quantum cryptography with protocols, under the supervision of [Peter Schwabe](cryptojedi).
+He is working on the interactions of post-quantum cryptography with protocols, under the supervision of [Peter Schwabe][cryptojedi].

 [cryptojedi]: https://cryptojedi.org/peter/